GitAlias/gitalias/doc/git-cane/index.md

 # git cane

-## Amend the tip of the current branch; do not edit the message
+## Amend the tip of the current branch, with no edit of the message

 Git alias: